lens-protocol/lens-sdk/.changeset/plenty-kings-sneeze.md

 ---
-"@lens-protocol/api-bindings": minor
-"@lens-protocol/domain": minor
 "@lens-protocol/react": minor
 ---

-add ability to collect a publication
+Added ability to collect a publication